Glechoma hederacea: Traditional medicine

 G. hederacea has been used in the traditional medicine of Europe going back thousands of years; Galen recommends the plant to treat inflammation of the eyes.
 John Gerard, an English herbalist, recommended it to treat tinnitus, and as a "diuretic, astringent, tonic, and gentle stimulant.
 Useful in kidney diseases and for indigestion."
 It has also been used as a "lung herb".
 Its presence as an invasive weed in North America is the result of the value placed on it by European settlers as a medicinal herb and ale preservative; the species was imported and widely cultivated in herb and kitchen gardens.
 Its other traditional uses include as an expectorant or astringent, and to treat bronchitis.
 In traditional Austrian medicine, the herb has been prescribed for internal application as salad or tea for the treatment of a variety of different conditions, including disorders associated with the liver and bile, gastrointestinal tract, respiratory tract, kidneys and urinary tract, fever, and influenza.
+In traditional Chinese medicine, it is known as Jiangsu Jinqiancao (江苏金钱草）.